 The independent study course is open to students enrolled in post-baccalaureate or MDS programs who have demonstrated a level of mastery that prepares them for research.
 In this course a student and a faculty instructor work together to determine the topic, direction, and requirements of the independent study including the project, goals and final project/presentation.
 Registration is limited by program of study.
+May be repeated for a maximum of six credits total (MDS 685 and/or MDS 690) for the Master of Science degree or the graduate certificate.
 Prerequisite: Approved independent study proposal.